FindHao/CUTracer/readme.md

 ## How It Works

-The Deadlock Tracker uses NVIDIA's NVBit (NVIDIA Binary Instrumentation Tool) to dynamically instrument CUDA applications.
+CUTracer uses NVIDIA's NVBit (NVIDIA Binary Instrumentation Tool) to dynamically instrument CUDA applications.
 It:

 1. Intercepts CUDA kernel launches
 2. Instruments kernel code with data collection functions
-3. Reports detailed information if a kernel exceeds the timeout threshold
+3. Captures instruction execution data in real-time
+4. Analyzes execution patterns and reports detailed information

 For each instrumented instruction, the tool collects register values, program counters, and execution context information, which are transmitted from the GPU to the CPU for analysis.
+This approach provides comprehensive insights into kernel behavior without requiring source code modifications.

+## Use Cases

+- **Performance optimization**: Identify bottlenecks and inefficient execution patterns
+- **Debugging complex issues**: Trace through problematic kernels to pinpoint errors
+- **Deadlock detection**: Identify when kernels stop making progress
+- **Algorithm analysis**: Understand the execution flow of complex GPU algorithms
+- **Memory access pattern analysis**: Track how threads access memory for optimization

 ## Limitations